ProAccess/place-image/readme.md

 #### Use percentage for image width

-The fewest issues should be encounted by using percentage (“`%`”) rather than indicating image widh using `in`, `cm`, `mm`, or `px`.
+The fewest issues should be encounted by using percentage (“`%`”) rather than indicating image widh using “in”, “cm”, “mm”, or “px”.
 For example:

 `width=40%`

-#### Don’t override the *pdf-anchor-strict* default

-By default, the *pdf_anchor_strict* parameter is set to *false*, which allows latex to move images that are too close to a top or bottom margin to another page.
-It is strongly suggested you do not override this parameter.

 #### Avoid placing floated images too close together